igorlousada/notification-system/README.md

 - For this project, I created only the email worker.
 The code can be easily adapt to create new workers.
 - I do not guarantee idempotency with this design.
 For future relases, I could provide a new HTTP method PUT, guaranting idempotency for a given transaction.
 For this, we would need to guarantee that a message is not processed twice for a given transaction.
 - I did not implemented the client to send email.
 For this project, I only log the purchase payload.
+- I only implementend automated tests related to the endpoint POST /send-notification.
+In future releases, I could refactor the code to add more tests.

 ## Requirements